Serena-z-hang/citibike-station-rebalancing-analytics/README.md

 ## Priority Score

-The project combines severity, activity, and persistence into a composite **Priority Score** used to rank station-hour combinations for operational investigation.
+Severity, activity, and persistence were combined into a composite **Priority Score** used to rank station-hour combinations for operational investigation.

-The score is intended to answer:
+The score is designed to answer:

 **Which station-hours deserve operational attention first?**

-It is a prioritization signal, **not a probability that a station is empty or full**.
+The score is a prioritization signal, **not a probability that a station is empty or full**.

 Because real-time bike inventory and dock-capacity data were not available, the analysis refers to:

 - **Bike Availability Pressure**
 - **Dock Availability Pressure**

-rather than confirmed stockouts or full-station events.
+rather than confirmed bike shortages or full-dock events.

 ## Key Findings